Asbestos - Frequently asked questions

 I’m not sure which WA agency would best help me with my asbestos query.

-See the 'Asbestos Issues: Who to call' brochure.
+See the 'Asbestos regulators and information sources' brochure.

 What products might asbestos be found in?

 - Asbestos cement products such as building materials ('fibro'), fences, switchboards and roofing

 - Buildings, ships and other structures

 - Heater banks (air-conditioning ducts)

 - Industrial gaskets

 - Naturally occurring ores/soils